'We are one' New Balance campaign

 Matt LeBretton, the company’s vice president of communications for New Balance, told The Wall Street Journal last week that “we feel things are going to move in the right direction” under Donald J. Trump.
 Mr. LeBretton’s comments were made in the context of Mr. Trump’s opposition to the Trans-Pacific Partnership, a trade deal that New Balance says will hurt its production of shoes in the United States while rewarding competitors that make more of their products overseas.
 This of course resulted in a huge backlash against the company, where customers burned their shoes, returned them or boycotted the brand.

-- All work featured is produced entirely for a student project.
+All work featured is creative exploration.
 The work shown is not published.

 Copyright (c) 2017 Usamah Kise